satellite-image-deep-learning/techniques/README.md

 * [Imagery on GCP](https://cloud.google.com/storage/docs/public-datasets/landsat), see [the GCP bucket here](https://console.cloud.google.com/storage/browser/gcp-public-data-landsat/), with imagery analysed in [this notebook](https://github.com/pangeo-data/pangeo-example-notebooks/blob/master/landsat8-cog-ndvi.ipynb) on Pangeo

 ## Kaggle
 Kaggle hosts several large satellite image datasets ([> 1 GB](https://www.kaggle.com/datasets?sortBy=relevance&group=public&search=image&page=1&pageSize=20&size=large&filetype=all&license=all)).
 A list if general image datasets is [here](https://gisgeography.com/free-satellite-imagery-data-list/).
 A list of land-use datasets is [here](https://gisgeography.com/free-global-land-cover-land-use-data/).
+The [kaggle blog](http://blog.kaggle.com) is an interesting read.

 ### Kaggle - Deepsat - classification challenge
 Each sample image is 28x28 pixels and consists of 4 bands - red, green, blue and near infrared.
 The training and test labels are one-hot encoded 1x6 vectors.
 Each image patch is size normalized to 28x28 pixels.
 Data in `.mat` Matlab format.
 JPEG?